tkambler/selenium-runner/README.md

 In the following example, we:

+* Define the initial URL that our test browser will load.
 * Define a Selenium host that will run our test suite
 * Define an array of browsers against which the tests will be run
 * Specify the path to a folder of [test scripts](#tests).
 These scripts must follow a naming convention of `*Test.js`.
 These scripts can also be grouped within subfolders in order to create suites of related tests.